Is PCOS Causing Your Menstrual Challenges?

 Dysmenorrhea — Severe menstrual cramps/pain/bloating is referred to as dysmenorrhea.

 Abnormal menstrual bleeding — This means any events such as an extremely heavy flow, a prolonged period lasting longer than ten days, and bleeding between cycles, all of which can be signs of PCOS.

 .A common medical treatment for regulating menstrual cycles in general is the birth control pill.
 But using the birth control pill is not the answer and causes more harm.
 While birth control pills may make you feel like you’re having a more normal cycle, that’s far from the truth.
 Birth control pills are a chemical drug that further imbalance your hormones putting you at greater risk for weight gain, depression, irritability, hair loss, high blood pressure, digestive problems and even cancer.
 And they suppress ovulation – the exact opposite of what you want.

-Many women with PCOS have been put on many different types of birth control pills only to figure out years later that all they do is keep us stuck.
-So don’t fall into that trap if you’re just beginning your research.
+Many women with PCOS have been put on many different types of hormonal birth control only to figure out years later that they made their health situation much worse, not better.

 A regular menstrual cycle is different for every women.
 Anywhere from 21-35 days between periods is considered normal, and even 45 days is considered “normal” if you’re still in your teens.
 When your cycle is not regular or “normal” it’s because your body is in flight or fight mode a lot of the time due to stress so it shuts down processes in the body that are not key to survival – in this case your menstrual cycle.
 Here’s a quick example: female athletes often lose their menstrual cycle altogether due to intense training that causes high stress to the body along with very low body fat.
 The body doesn’t have enough resources to have a menstrual cycle.
 This is also what happens with PCOS.
 Your body does not have the resources to have a regular menstrual cycle.